 - The student

 The burden remains on the student to prove residency status and to initiate and complete the process of changing residency status.
-In-state tuition cannot be granted prior to the date that the application to change residency status was approved and prior to the first day of the semester.
-Students who desire to apply for a change of residency classification should complete and submit the residency application located here (pdf).
+Students who desire to apply for a change of residency classification must complete and submit the residency application and documentation located at ncresidency.cfnc.org.

 Students are not permitted to default in the payment of fees, fines, loans, or other financial obligations due the College.
 All tuition and fees must be paid at the time of registration.
-Students having checks returned for insufficient funds may be required to make payments on a cash basis.
-There is a $25 fee for all checks returned due to insufficient funds.
+Students having checks returned for insufficient funds may be required to make payments on a cash basis and reimburse the College for any bank fees incurred.
 Students with unpaid financial obligations to the school and/or incomplete admission applications will not be permitted to register for the upcoming semester until all obligations are met.
 Grades, transcripts, and diplomas will not be released until all obligations are met.